krathalan/miscellaneous-scripts/README.md

 This script will `git pull` inside every Git repository in `~/Git`.
 The script will automatically determine whatever branch the repository is on and pull that branch.
 For example, if I had a Git repository at `~/Git/miscellaneous-scripts` on the branch "testing", and I ran the update_git_repos script, the script would run `git pull origin testing` in the `~/Git/miscellaneous-scripts` directory.

 This script will skip any directory ending in ".git".

+## update_wow_addons
+A work-in-progress script that updates all your World of Warcraft addons.

+Click here for a 3.4 MB video of the script in action: [https://gitlab.com/krathalan/miscellaneous-scripts/raw/master/recording.mp4](https://gitlab.com/krathalan/miscellaneous-scripts/raw/master/recording.mp4)

 ## vpn_detect (sh)
 This script takes the name of a VPN interface, like "mullvad-us3", and returns a `.json` file containing information on the state of the VPN connection.
 This script is meant to be used in a [waybar](https://github.com/Alexays/Waybar) module, like this: